Yunie08/P7-Groupomania/README.md

 ### 2- Backend installation

-From the _server_ folder:
+From the _server_ directory:

 - Remove the .sample extension from the .env file and fill the `DB_USERNAME` and `DB_PASSWORD` fields with your MySQL infos.
 - Run `npm install` command to install the backend dependencies.
-- Run `npm run db-init` command to initialize the MySql database and fill it with mock data.
+- Run `npm run db-init` command to initialize the MySql database and populate it with mock data.
 - Run `npm start` command to launch the API

 ### 3- Frontend installation

-From the _client_ folder:
+From the _client_ directory:

 - Run `npm install` command to install the frontend dependencies.
 - Run `npm start` to launch the frontend server in development mode.

+### 4- Demo accounts (admin & moderator)

+If you would like to login as an administrator or a moderator, please use the demo accounts.
+Login details are given in the .env file in the _server_ directory.

 ## Project Overview